Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 - * Ensure that your application has the correct permission for the APIs it intends to use.
   - In your app registration in the Azure portal, go to `API Permissions`
   - Click on `Add a permission`
   - Select the API you want to use.
-For example, if you are using any of our management/control plane packages, i.e., the ones whose name starts with `@azure/arm-`, then you should select ``Azure Service Management`.
+For example, if you're using any of our management/control plane packages, i.e., the ones whose name starts with `@azure/arm-`, you should select `Azure Service Management`.
 - Ensure that your AAD Application has enabled public authentication flows:
   - Go to Azure Active Directory in the Azure portal and find your app registration.
   - Navigate to the **Authentication** section.